 Plant personnel must also adapt their workflows (and often shift their mindsets) to embrace these new tools.
 Too often, digital devices are installed and then gather dust as habits remain unchanged and the available data is not accessed and acted upon.

-The world around us has become digital.
+he world around us has become digital.
 In so many ways, that emigration has made us more productive and efficient, made our day-to-day lives easier, and made the things we use every day more powerful, reliable and user-friendly.
 The same thing could happen in the process control world, thanks to today’s digital valve positioning technology.
 All it takes is a bit of planning and a willingness to start the journey.

-Sandro Esposito is Global Marketing Manager for digital and SMART products at GE Energy.
+Sandro Esposito is global marketing manager for digital and SMART products at GE Energy.
 A 17-year veteran of the control valve and process automation industries, he has extensive experience with control valve diagnostics and system integration.
 He has been granted several patents related to digital valve positioners.
 He graduated from Ahuntsic College in Montreal with a degree in instrumentation and process controls.
-Reach him at email@example.com or 281 671-1683.
+Reach him at firstname.lastname@example.org or 281 671-1683.